boslab/sourstuff-class/readme.md

 **Brine.**
 The brine should be 1 tbsp non-iodized sea salt per quart of water.
 It's important to boil the water so that any competing microbes are killed.
+The brine is ready to use when you can touch the container with the back of your hand.

-When the brine reaches room temperature, I like to add a spoonful of Greek yoghurt or skyr.
+I like to add a spoonful of Greek yoghurt or skyr to a pint jar, shake vigorously, and return it to the main batch.
 This starts the culture with lots of live lactobacteria and it imparts a delicious mild flavor.

 After the fermentation is done and it's time to refrigerate the sauerkraut,